 Scar revision is surgery to improve or reduce the appearance of scars.
-It also restores function, and corrects skin changes (disfigurement) caused by an injury, wound, or previous surgery.
+It also restores function, and corrects skin changes (disfigurement) caused by an injury, wound, poor healing, or previous surgery.

 Scar tissue forms as skin heals after an injury (such as an accident) or surgery.

 - Size, depth, and location of the wound